waeasyapi/waeasyapi-node/README.md

 }
 waInstance.createTemplate(params);

-// eg - get your profile about
+// eg - delete a template
+// (note: your might not be able to delete sample templates)
 // templateName = name_of_the_template
 waInstance.deleteTemplate(templateName);

-// eg - get your business profile waInstance.getTemplates();
+// eg - get the list of your templates or sync with facebook waInstance.getTemplates();

 ```